Pre-Seed

 In depth

 Pre-seed sits between angel capital and the first priced round.
-It exists because the cost of starting a software company keeps falling while the bar for a seed has risen.
-A 2025 seed needs roughly $1M in ARR or a product with real users, so founders need a bridge to that milestone.
+It exists because the cost of starting a software company keeps falling while the bar for a seed has risen: a modern seed typically expects a working product with real users or early revenue, so founders need a bridge to that milestone.
 Pre-seed fills the gap.

 The instrument is almost always a SAFE or convertible note, not preferred stock.
-Post-money SAFEs with a valuation cap and no discount became the standard in 2025, hitting 61% of all SAFE structures per Carta.
+The post-money SAFE with a valuation cap (and no discount) is the dominant structure where SAFE-style instruments are permitted; equivalent convertible notes serve the same function in jurisdictions where the SAFE form is less common.
 The cap fixes the conversion price at the next priced round and acts as a soft valuation.

 Pre-seed funds underwrite team, market, and wedge, not metrics.
-Many companies raising pre-seed in 2026 have no revenue, sometimes no product.
-AI-native startups in particular often close $1-2M on pitch decks alone, with founders coming out of senior roles at labs or large engineering teams.
+Many pre-seed companies have no revenue and sometimes no product.
+Founders coming out of senior roles at established companies or research labs often close on pitch decks alone.

 Why it matters

 Pre-seed is the highest-risk slice of venture and also the most opaque.
-There is no Form D filing requirement under $1M, no PitchBook coverage for half the rounds, and SAFE caps do not show up cleanly in cap-table data until conversion.
-Founders frequently raise pre-seed without realizing how much dilution stacks across multiple SAFEs once the priced seed lands.
+Many rounds sit below the disclosure thresholds of local securities regulators, market data providers cover only a fraction of them, and SAFE caps do not show up cleanly in cap-table data until conversion.
+Founders frequently raise pre-seed without realising how much dilution stacks across multiple SAFEs once the priced seed lands.

 For investors, pre-seed is where the asymmetry lives.
-A $25K check at a $7.5M cap returns the entire fund if the company hits a $5B exit.
+A small check at a low cap returns the entire fund if the company reaches a unicorn-scale exit.
 The trade-off is mortality: most pre-seed companies do not raise a seed, and many fail before any priced round happens.

 Worked example